Comedy Central (Russia)

-Comedy Central (formerly Paramount Comedy) is a Russian-language cable television and satellite television comedy channel available in Russia (until 28 April 2022) and CIS countries, launched in 2012 as Paramount Comedy.
-It is owned by Paramount Networks EMEAA and Paramount Skydance Corporation.
+Comedy Central (formerly Paramount Comedy) was a Russian cable television and satellite television comedy channel available in Russia (until 28 April 2022) and CIS countries, launched in 2012 as Paramount Comedy.
+It is owned by CBS Networks Television Inc. and Paramount Skydance Corporation.

 History

 Comedy Central was launched in Russia in 2012, originally under the name Paramount Comedy.
 This was the name initially used for international versions of Comedy Central during the late 1990s and early 2000s, although it began to get retired during the late 2000s and early 2010s.
-Since 2014, the channel was one of the last to retain the Paramount Comedy branding, with all of the previous Paramount Comedy channels having already been rebranded as Comedy Central by this point, the only exception being Ukraine (Paramount Comedy launched there in 2017, in collaboration with 1+1 Media Group).
+Since 2014, the channel was one of the last to retain the Paramount Comedy branding, with all of the previous Paramount Comedy channels having already been rebranded as Comedy Central.

 In mid-March 2022, due to the invasion of Ukraine, Paramount, which owns the MTV brand, decided to suspend its activities in Russia.
 Initially, the Paramount Comedy channel (along with all other TV channels of this company) planned to stop broadcasting in Russia on April 20, but eventually broadcasting was discontinued on April 28.
-In the Commonwealth of Independent States (CIS), as well as Georgia, the broadcasting of Russian-language version of this and other Paramount channels is continuing.
+In the Commonwealth of Independent States (CIS), as well as Georgia, Mongolia, the broadcasting of Russian-language version of this and other Paramount channels is continuing.

 On 14 December 2022, Paramount Comedy ceased broadcasting in Belarus.

 On 1 February 2023, the TV channel's website shutdown.

 On 1 March 2023, both the Russian-language and Ukrainian-language versions of Paramount Comedy were renamed to Comedy Central.

 At the end of 2023, the Comedy Central completely refused to translate new episodes of the South Park.

 On January 1 2024, series from third-party studios were removed from the network due to the expiration of licenses for them, and most Nickelodeon's animated series were also removed.

 On November 18 2024, the channel design was changed.

+The channel closed on 1 January 2026.